pgm-2425-itexploration/syllabus/tutorials/front-end/vitepress-styleguide-content.md

 ---
 title: 'VitePress - Styleguide & Content'
-synopsis: 'This is an example tutorial.
-You can use this file as a template to create your own tutorials.'
+synopsis: 'In this tutorial, we will take a look at how to create a vitepress website with a custom styleguide and content.'
-date: 2024-10-10
+date: 2024-12-08
 author:
   name: 'Mees Akveld'
   avatarUrl: "/assets/avatars/mees-akveld.png"